treangenlab/rhea/README.md

-# Rhea: Reference-free Heterogeneity and Evolution in Assembly graphs
+# rhea: reference-free heterogeneity and evolution in assembly graphs

 ### Description